Box-office bomb: Studio failure

 It is common for a single film's lackluster performance to push its studio into the red, in the sense of recording a net loss on its income statement.
 In extreme cases, a bomb may push its studio into bankruptcy or closure.
 Examples of this include Universal (Sutter's Gold, a 1936 fiasco that prompted a wholesale reorganization of the company, and forced studio head Carl Laemmle out of the industry altogether); United Artists (Heaven's Gate); and Carolco Pictures (Cutthroat Island).
 The Golden Compass was a success at the international box office and grossed $372 million worldwide; nonetheless, its underperformance at the box office in North America was seen as a significant factor in influencing the decision by Warner Bros.
 Pictures to take direct control of New Line Cinema.

-In 2001, Square Pictures, a division of Square, released its only film, Final Fantasy: The Spirits Within.
+In 2001, Square Pictures, a division of the Japanese video game company Square, released its only film, Final Fantasy: The Spirits Within.
 It received mixed reviews from critics and failed to recover its $145 million cost.
 Following the film's struggles, Square Pictures did not make any more films and is now a consolidated subsidiary of Square Enix as Visual Works.
-In 2011, Mars Needs Moms was the last film released by ImageMovers Digital before Disney's stake got absorbed by ImageMovers to a loss of nearly $140 million – the largest box-office bomb of all time in nominal dollar terms.
+In 2011, Mars Needs Moms was the last film released by ImageMovers Digital before Disney's stake got absorbed by ImageMovers to a loss of nearly $140 million.
 Regardless of this loss, the decision to close the production company had been made a year prior to the film's release.

 Independent films

-The 2006 independent movie Zyzzyx Road made $30 at the US box office.
+The 2006 independent film Zyzzyx Road made $30 at the US box office.
 With a budget of $1.2 million and starring Tom Sizemore and Katherine Heigl, its box office revenue was limited to six days in a single theater in Dallas for the purpose of meeting Screen Actors Guild requirements.
 According to co-star Leo Grillo, it sold six tickets, two of which were to cast members.

 The 2000 British film Offending Angels took in less than £100 (~$150) at the box office.
 It had a £70,000 (~$105,000) budget and was panned by critics, including the BBC, who called it a "truly awful pile of garbage", and Total Film, who called it "irredeemable".

 In 2011, the film The Worst Movie Ever! opened to $11 at the US box office.
 It played in one theater.